mmcky/nyu-econ-370/README.md

 The **Midterm** will be held on **Tue, 29th March 2016**.
 A supplementary info sheet on python will be available as companion information for the test.

-**Additional exercises** for Linear State Space Models are available on the course website: http://quant-econ.net/py/linear_models.html (with solutions that make use of the quantecon code library, try produce the same output by writing your own code).
-We will also post a set of practice problems focused on programming and applications of linear algebra over the break.
+**Additional exercises** for Linear State Space Models are available on the course website: http://quant-econ.net/py/linear_models.html (with solutions that make use of the quantecon code library, try produce the same output by writing your own code that doesn't make use of the quantecon library).
+Make sure you read over: http://http://quant-econ.net/py/linear_algebra.html.
+We will upload a notebook built around these notes with *optional* practice problems on Friday 18th March.

-**Assignment #3** is due on ~~Thur 03rd March 2016~~ **Thur 10th March 2016** by 9:30am.

 Please submit assignments to: econ370nyu@gmail.com as a Jupyter notebook with your solutions.